World War II by country: Native American nations

 25,000 Native Americans in World War II fought actively: 21,767 in the Army, 1,910 in the Navy, 874 in the Marines, 121 in the Coast Guard, and several hundred Native American women as nurses.
-As sovereign nations, the tribes joined the war de facto alongside the United States with their citizens enlisting in the Armed Forces.
+As sovereign nations, the tribes joined the war alongside the United States with their citizens enlisting in the U.S. Armed Forces.

 The Iroquois Confederacy was the only Native American nation to have officially declared war on the Axis powers separately from the United States.
 The Iroquois representative to the U.S. stated: "We represent the oldest, though smallest, democracy in the world today.
 It is the unanimous sentiment among Indian people that the atrocities of the Axis nations are violently repulsive to all sense of righteousness of our people, and that this merciless slaughter of mankind can no longer be tolerated.
 Now we do resolve that it is the sentiment of this council that the Six Nations of Indians declare that a state of war exists between our Confederacy of Six Nations on the one part and Germany, Italy, Japan and their allies against whom the United States has declared war, on the other part."

 Puerto Rico

 More than 65,000 Puerto Ricans served in the United States armed forces during World War II.
 Some guarded American installations in the Caribbean, while others served in combat in the European and Pacific theatres.
 Many of the soldiers from the island served in the 65th Infantry Regiment or the Puerto Rico National Guard.
 As recruitment increased many were assigned to units in the Panama Canal Zone and the British West Indies to replace the continental troops serving in regular Army units.
 Puerto Ricans residing on the mainland were assigned to regular units of the military.
 They were often subject to the racial discrimination that was widespread in the United States at the time.

-Borinquen Army Airfield, today Ramey Air Force Base, was established in Puerto Rico in 1939.
-In 1940, President Roosevelt ordered the construction of a major naval base to serve as "the Pearl Harbor of the Atlantic."
+Borinquen Army Airfield (Ramey Air Force Base), was established in Puerto Rico in 1939.
+In 1940, President Roosevelt ordered the construction of a major naval base to serve as "the Pearl Harbor of the Atlantic".
 Roosevelt Roads Naval Station grew into a major facility but was scaled back after the defeat of Germany.
 The naval station remained in use until 2003, when it was shut down.